Docs

 deploy = "acton script scripts/deploy.tolk"

 Allows defining path aliases for the Tolk compiler, similar to @stdlib.
-These mappings let you import files using logical names instead of relative paths.
+These mappings allow importing files using logical names instead of relative paths.

 FieldTypeDescription